PuppyWasTaken/JAI-Lorebook-Converter/README.md

 JAI currently allows you to import lorebooks from ST to the scripts page, but not export existing lorebooks for a JSON format.
 This just simplifies the process.

+> FULL DISCLAIMER: Heavily assisted by Claude Sonnet 5.
+I do not take credit.